avraamisvi/mgadmin/README.md

 Advanced:
 =========

-To change a collection in time of execution, you only need to do like above:
+To change a collection in time of execution, you only need to do like below:

 USING <connection name>.<database name>.<collection name>
 <other commands>